No. 23 Seton Hall edges No. 7 Texas 64-60 for 2nd top-10 win

 The second half was close all the way with neither team leading by more than five.
 Rhoden gave Seton Hall the lead for good at 58-56 with a jumper with 5:30 to go.

 Both teams then went ice cold and the next point didn’t come until Samuel hit a free throw with 1:40 left.
-A layup by Allen got Texas within a point but Aiken, who was 3 of 12 from the field, hit a long-range 3 from the top of the key for a 62-58 lead with 34.3 seconds remaining.
+A layup by Allen got Texas within a point but Aiken, who was 3 of 12 from the field and 0 for 7 from long range, hit a huge 3 from the top of the key for a 62-58 lead with 34.3 seconds remaining.

+“Honestly, I don’t even really think that much during the end of the game,” Aiken said.
+“Those are the (most fun) moments for me.
+All I know is that at that moment we’ve just got to do whatever we have to do to win.
+The shot presented itself and I took it.
+We’re just playing ball at that point.”

 After Allen’s layup cut it to two with 24 seconds to go, Aiken added two more free throws with 14.4 seconds left and Texas missed its last couple of shots.